stackitcloud/stackit-cli/docs/stackit_redis_credentials_describe.md

 ### Examples

 ```
-  Get details of credentials of a Redis instance with ID "xxx" from instance with ID "yyy"
+  Get details of credentials with ID "xxx" from instance with ID "yyy"
   $ stackit redis credentials describe xxx --instance-id yyy

-  Get details of credentials of a Redis instance with ID "xxx" from instance with ID "yyy" in a table format
+  Get details of credentials with ID "xxx" from instance with ID "yyy" in a table format
   $ stackit redis credentials describe xxx --instance-id yyy --output-format pretty
 ```